Mario Machado: Old China Hands

-As president of MJM Communications, Machado has produced numerous special events including the Beverly Hills St. Patrick's Day Parades of 1985 and 1986, the Pet Parade, and the Festival of Nations for Los Angeles County's 150th anniversary, and in 1986, he produced the first official Spanish language coverage of the Rose Parade for Telemundo/KVEA.
+As president of MJM Communications, Machado produced numerous special events including the Beverly Hills St. Patrick's Day Parades of 1985 and 1986, the Pet Parade, and the Festival of Nations for Los Angeles County's 150th anniversary, and in 1986, he produced the first official Spanish language coverage of the Rose Parade for Telemundo/KVEA.

 An event that has produced results that are still ongoing is the Old China Hands Reunion of 1996.
 Between September 3 and 9 of that year 1,100 former residents of China from all corners of the world gathered at MGM Grand Las Vegas hotel in Las Vegas for a reunion that has been called by attendees the biggest and best Old China Hands Reunion.

-A large collection of oral histories of individuals who left China in the 1940s and 1950s were gathered by Machado and co-producer, Barbara Egyud, at this event, in collaboration with the University of Nevada, Las Vegas History Department, formed the nucleus of the Old China Hands Archive housed at the University Library at California State University, Northridge.
+A large collection of oral histories of individuals who left China in the 1940s and 1950s were gathered by Machado and co-producer, Barbara Egyud, at this event, in collaboration with the University of Nevada, Las Vegas History Department.
+These oral histories formed the nucleus of the Old China Hands Archive housed at the University Library at California State University, Northridge.
 Robert Gohstand, a retired Geography professor at CSUN and Shanghai classmate of Machado, recognized the importance of saving these stories for posterity, and now heads the Old China Hands Archive at California State University, Northridge which was inaugurated in 2002.